""

 It is possible to transfer credits from this programme to the research-based MA in social work, on the condition that admission requirements are met.

-Applicants must hold a BA or BS degree from social sciences, health sciences or educational sciences, with a grade point average of the Icelandic 7.25 (first).
+Applicants must hold a BA, BS, B.Ed. degree in social sciences, health sciences or educational sciences, with a grade point average of the Icelandic 7.25 (first class grades).

 30 ECTS credits have to be completed for the qualification.